-In this section we evaluate our replication engine and compare its performance to that of two existing solutions: two-phase commit (2PC) and COReL by Keidar [16].
-2PC is the algorithm adopted by most replicated systems that require strict consistency.
-2PC requires two forced disk writes and 2n unicast messages per action.
-COReL exploits group communication properties to improve on that.
-COReL requires one forced disk write and n multicast messages per action.
-In contrast, our engine only requires 1/n forced disk write and one multicast message per action on average (only the initiating server needs to force the action to disk).
+Two-phase commit is adopted by most replicated systems that require strict consistency.
+This algorithm however pays the price for its simplicity by requiring two forced disk writes and 2n unicast messages per action.
+Keidar [16] designed a consistent object replication algorithm (COReL) that exploits some of the group communication benefits to improve on the performance of traditional two-phase commit algorithms.
+In this algorithm only one forced disk write and n multicast messages per action are necessary.
+Our algorithm only requires one forced disk write and one multicast message per action.